rust-lang/rustc-dev-guide/src/borrow_check/type_check.md

 ## User types

 At the start of MIR type-check, we replace all regions in the body with new unconstrained regions.
-This would cause us to accept the following program however:
+However, this would cause us to accept the following program:
 ```rust
 fn foo<'a>(x: &'a u32) {
     let y: &'static u32 = x;